reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/deviceregistration/c8y_deviceregistration_register-ca.md

 category: deviceregistration
 title: c8y deviceregistration register-ca
 ---
-Register device with an x509 certificate from the Cumulocity Certificate Authority (private preview feature)
+Register device with an x509 certificate from the Cumulocity Certificate Authority

 ### Synopsis

 Register a device using the Cumulocity Certificate Authority to enable the device to request a device certificate securely using EST. This will be supported by thin-edge.io out-of-the-box.

-This feature requires the private preview feature toggle, "certificate-authority"
+This feature requires the feature toggle, "certificate-authority"

 ```